simxn01/english-for-designers/README.md

 # Šimon Fibír

-Hello!
+Hello, name's Simon!
 I'm a photographer and your camera guy in need.
 If you'd like to get to know me, [here](/abt-me/about.md) is something that might interest you.

 ![Black and white portrait of a young adult male, preferably the author of theese webpages.](/me-smolsize1.png)